ImmuVis: Hyperconvolutional Foundation Model for Imaging Mass Cytometry: Introduction

 Virtual staining is also a \textbf{reliability problem}: when the measured marker set provides weak evidence for a target marker (e.g., rare phenotypes or atypical tissue patterns), accurate point prediction is ill-posed and visually plausible reconstructions may still be biologically wrong~\cite{Dolezal2022}.
 In this regime, {\textbf{uncertainty}} must be a part of the model output, highlighting unconfident predictions.
 Finally, cohort-scale use places a strong emphasis on {\textbf{inference time}}.
 Transformer-heavy virtual-staining models can become increasingly slow as marker count and spatial resolution grow~\cite{Papa2024}.
 To summarize, to the best of our knowledge, no prior virtual-staining model combines \textbf{panel flexibility} and \textbf{calibrated uncertainty} with \textbf{inference speed} for IMC.

-To address these challenges, we introduce \nameNoSpace, a fully convolutional foundation model for IMC data that unifies variable-input learning, efficiency, and uncertainty in a single architecture.
+To address these challenges, we introduce \nameNoSpace, a family of foundation models for IMC data that unifies variable-input learning, efficiency, and uncertainty in a single architecture.
 Our contributions are as follows:

-\begin{enumerate} \item \textbf{Hyperconvolutional architecture}: We introduce a channel-adaptive hyperconvolution module that provides operator-level channel adaptivity and generates convolutional kernels conditioned on learned marker embeddings, enabling a single model to process arbitrary marker combinations without architectural modification or retraining.
+\textbf{Hyperconvolutional architecture}: We introduce a channel-adaptive hyperconvolution module that provides operator-level channel adaptivity and generates convolutional kernels conditioned on learned marker embeddings, enabling a single model that uses standard computer vision backbones to process arbitrary marker combinations without architectural modification or retraining.

-\item \textbf{Efficient Foundation Model:} In our primary configuration, \name instantiates a ConvNeXt-v2-based encoder–decoder and scales computation with spatial resolution via convolutional operators, offering substantially lower inference overhead than token-based alternatives.
+\textbf{Family of efficient foundation models:} We introduce a family of foundation models based on our hyperconvolutional architecture, that uses different established computer vision backbones spanning from fully convolutional $\nameConv$ that incorporates ConvNeXt v2 \cite{convnext2}, through window-attention-based $\nameSwin$ \cite{SwinTransformer}, up to token-based $\nameViT$ \cite{dosovitskiy2021an}.
+The entire family offers substantially lower inference cost than token-concatenation-based alternatives \cite{virtues, Liu2025-EVA}.